CodeLab7/guideline/AI/docs/PHP_LARAVEL_SPECIFIC.md

 - **Purpose**: Central place for HTTP validation and per-request authorization.
 - **Rules**:
-    - One FormRequest per intent: e.g. `StoreContactRequest`, `UpdateContactRequest`.
+    - One FormRequest per intent, e.g., `StoreContactRequest`, `UpdateContactRequest`.
     - Use it for validation rules, messages, and simple authorization checks.
     - Keep them focused on validation, not business logic.